Spin-valley locked excited states spectroscopy in a one-particle bilayer graphene quantum dot: Results

 We now turn to the dependence of the measured rates on the plunger gate voltage $V_\mathrm{P}$.
 We applied the previously described scheme for measuring the tunnel rates in addition to varying the plunger gate voltage, keeping the amplitude $\Delta V_\mathrm{P}$ of the square drive constant.
-The obtained average rates are plotted in figure~\ref{fig:1}e, where it can be seen that the tunneling out rate (in blue) is constant far away from the transition as expected from equation~\eqref{eq:Gamma_ou}.
+The obtained average rates are plotted in figure~\ref{fig:1}g, where it can be seen that the tunneling out rate (in blue) is constant far away from the transition as expected from equation~\eqref{eq:Gamma_ou}.
 This constitutes a calibration of the intrinsic tunnel rate $\Gamma=\SI{12.9}{Hz}$.
 By contrast, there is a step in $\Gamma_\mathrm{in}$, separating two plateaus at $2.12\Gamma=\SI{27.4}{Hz}$ and $4.02\Gamma=\SI{51.7}{Hz}$, respectively consistent with two and four accessible micro-states within the corresponding energy windows.
-The plateau $\Gamma_\mathrm{in}\approx 2\Gamma$ has an extent which corresponds to the spin--orbit splitting $\Delta_\mathrm{SO}$ at zero magnetic fields, which lifts the degeneracy between the two Kramers pairs~\cite{banszerus2021SpinvalleyCoupling,kurzmann2021KondoEffect}.
+The extent of the plateau $\Gamma_\mathrm{in}\approx 2\Gamma$ corresponds to the spin--orbit splitting $\Delta_\mathrm{SO}$, which lifts the degeneracy between the two spin-valley locked states of each of the Kramers pairs~\cite{banszerus2021SpinvalleyCoupling,kurzmann2021KondoEffect}.
 By multiplying the extent of this plateau by the independently characterized plunger gate lever arm $\alpha=0.003$, we obtain the value of the spin--orbit splitting $\Delta_\mathrm{SO}\approx 61\pm4~\mu$eV.
+Our uncertainty results from thermal broadening (see Methods).
 This value is compatible with previously reported values ranging between 40$~\mu$eV and 80$~\mu$eV~\cite{banszerus2020ObservationSpinOrbit,banszerus2021SpinvalleyCoupling,kurzmann2021KondoEffect}.
-However, all of these were extrapolated from high magnetic field data, while here we directly measured it at zero magnetic field.
-Our uncertainty results from thermal broadening (see supplementary information).
+In contrast to these standard bias spectroscopy techniques, that only gives information on the excited states energy, our method additionally gives a direct measurement of each of the states' degeneracy.